-During the warm season, deep-soak established ornamental trees once a month to keep them healthy.
+Deep water established trees to a depth of 3' at least once a month to keep them healthy.
 Many insect and disease problems are caused by insufficient water.
-Trees in place less than three years, and fruit trees, may need weekly watering depending upon the temperature, time in ground, and species.
+Trees in place less than three years, and fruit trees, will need more frequent watering depending upon the temperature, time in ground, and species.

 Keep track of soaking rains on your watering calendar.
 You can omit watering within a week of a soaking rain that lasts many hours.
 On sloping ground, however, many heavy rains are over too quickly to soak in, and will not deeply water the soil.

-Water landscape trees out around the drip line, not at the trunk.
+Water trees out around the drip line, not at the trunk.
 This will encourage roots to grow out and better support the trunk against strong winds.
-Poke an iron rod with a handle into the ground to measure water penetration depth.
-Allow the soil to dry out between waterings.
+Poke an iron rod with a handle into the ground to ensure that the water has reached 3' deep.

 Use 2" of organic mulch for newly-planted shrubs and trees to conserve moisture.
 Keep the mulch 8-12" away from the trunk to avoid trapping moisture at the trunk.
 Moist bark can develop fungal, bacterial and viral diseases.